gloriading/move/README.md

   + pop up a bootstrap modal with the record
   + show the record next to / below the calendar
   ? (do not know how to put info related to clicked record in modal)

+- in the new form, thinking about providing a list of colours instead of using minicolors
+- in the new form, need to think about the logic to limit the number of added fields

 - in the new form, set a toggle so users do have to input daily

+- JS to screenshot
+- import news from other websites
 - admin
 - friendly id